treeverse/cloud-sample-repo-hooks/README.md

 lakeFS is an open source data version control for data lakes.
 It enables zero copy Dev / Test isolated environments, continuous quality validation, atomic rollback on bad data, reproducibility, and more.

+## Introduction
+Welcome to lakeFS sample-repo!
+We've included step-by-step instructions, [pre-loaded data](#data-sets-examples) sets and [hooks](https://docs.lakefs.io/hooks/overview.html) to get familiar with lakeFS [versioning model](https://docs.lakefs.io/understand/model.html) and its capabilities.

+We'll start by going over [lakeFS basic capabilities](#getting-started), such as creating a branch, uploading an object and committing that object.

+We also included instructions on how to use [lakeFS Hooks](#diving-into-hooks), which demonstrates how to govern the data you merge into your main branch, for instance, making sure no PII is presented on the main branch, and that every commit to main includes certain metadata attributes.

 ## Getting Started

 > **_NOTE:_** The hooks example below can be done by using the CLI or the UI, if you'd like to use the CLI, make sure to have [lakectl](https://docs.lakefs.io/reference/commands.html#configuring-credentials-and-api-endpoint) and [spark s3a](https://docs.lakefs.io/integrations/spark.html#access-lakefs-using-the-s3a-gateway) configured correctly.